Resolution of Quantum Imaging with Undetected Photons: Experimental Setups and Magnification

 An important feature of the imaging scheme is that the magnification ($M$) depends on the wavelengths of both photons.
 It has been shown that the magnification is given by \cite{lahiri2015theory,lemos_quantum_2014}

 We experimentally verify this formula by imaging the same object using the two setups (Fig. \ref{fig:magnification}).
-We find that $M\approx 1.01$ (Fig. \ref{fig:magnification}a) and $M\approx 2.16$ (Fig. \ref{fig:magnification}b) for setup 1 and setup 2, respectively.
+We find that $M_1= 1.01\pm0.1$ (Fig. \ref{fig:magnification}a) and $M_2=2.16\pm 0.1$ (Fig. \ref{fig:magnification}b) for setup 1 and setup 2, respectively.
 The experimentally measured values agree with the theoretical predictions.
+Using these magnification values, we estimated the far field illumination area.
+We obtained $10.4$~mm$^2$ for setup~1 and $6.9$~mm$^2$ for setup~2.

 The wavelength dependence of the magnification plays an important role in understanding the resolution of the imaging system as we point out later.